Wisdom-Labs/Algorand-Unreal-Engine-SDK/Readme.md

 Algorand Unreal Engine Plugin

 For indepth documentation on the overview, setup and usage of this plugin check here: [Doc](https://github.com/Wisdom-Labs/Algorand-Unreal-Engine-SDK/blob/master/Algorand%20Unreal%20SDK%20Documentation.pdf)

+For indepth video demo on using the plugin watch here: [Video](https://youtu.be/zRjuzZP1ngY)

 This UE plugin includes:
 - Root Folder: Unreal-Plugin - Put this plugin in your new or existing project to utilize.